-This sentence suggests that whoever designed the software made it efficient and user friendly on purpose; its efficiency and user-friendliness is not an accidental by-product of its design.
+This sentence suggests that whoever designed the software made it efficient and user-friendly on purpose; its efficiency and user-friendliness are not an accidental by-product of its design.
 Let’s swap purposely with purposefully and see how the sentence changes.

 The meaning of this sentence is virtually the same as that of the first, but it highlights something subtly different.
 As it now reads, there is more of an emphasis on the fastidiousness of the creators rather than the product itself; we are impressed with images of a team of software designers working diligently to ensure that their customers have the best possible product.

 Which word you choose in a situation like this should depend on what angle you wish to take and the point you want to be underscored.

 Whether you choose purposely or purposefully, the involvement of purpose in both words suggests the intentional act of a human.
 (At the outside, it might also be applied to a well-programmed computer or a very smart dog.)